Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide100.md

 ![](./images/100/lab100-13.png)

--   Scroll further down the form and select the latest database version, and choose **On-line Trasaction Processing for Database WorkLoad**.
+-   Scroll further down the form and select the latest database version, and choose **On-line Trasaction Processing** for Database WorkLoad.

 -   Fill out **DataMarketPlace** for database name and **DataDemo123#_** for the password.